work4code/gcode/README.md

-# This dir structure is for shell script development.
+# This dir is for shell script development.